 Closing in on 500 years of age, the University of Marburg is famous for its research in life sciences and chemistry.
 In 1609, it was the first university in the world to establish a professorship in chemistry; this tradition is commemorated in its on-campus participative chemistry museum.
 If you are looking for a picture-book study abroad experience in Germany, Marburg might be the typical university city you are looking for: Almost a third of its 75,000 inhabitants are students.

 Martin Luther University was created in a merger of two existing universities in 1817: the University of Wittenberg (founded in 1502) and the University of Halle (1694).
-Martin Luther himself taught theology at the former, but it was not until the 20th century before the university adopted its current name in its honour.
+Martin Luther himself had taught Theology at the former, but it was not until the 20th century before the university adopted its current name in its honour.

-The more than 28,000 students at University of Tübingen represent nearly a third of the small town’s population.
+The more than 28,000 students at the University of Tübingen represent nearly a third of the small town’s population.
 Like many other universities in this article, it was deemed an outstanding place of research and education in the German federal government’s recent “Excellence Initiative”.

 Also known as simply University of Munich, this school is one of the most-respected universities in Germany, Europe, and even the world.
 It offers a wide range of degrees to its currently over 50,000 students, but competes with the equally excellent TU Munich in technological subjects.